Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 authors:
   - name: Aravind Sundararajan
     orcid: 0009-0001-6775-6596
-	corresponding: true # (This is how to denote the corresponding author)
     affiliation: 1 # (Multiple affiliations must be quoted)
 	corresponding: true # (This is how to denote the corresponding author)
   - name: Varun Joshi
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2
   - name: Brian Umberger
-    corresponding: true # (This is how to denote the corresponding author)
     affiliation: 2
   - given-names: Matthew
     surname: O'Neill